 How to buy a travel cot Choosing a travel cot

-Travel cots are portable cots you can fold up and put in a bag to take away with you.
-Most have a plastic or metal frame, woven fabric-and-mesh sides, and a hard segmented bottom with a folding, lightly padded mattress.
+A Travel cot is a portable cot you can fold up and put in a bag to take away with you.
+Most travel cots have a plastic or metal frame, woven fabric-and-mesh sides, and a hard segmented bottom with a folding, lightly padded mattress.

 You can find out where to buy yours from with our review of the best and worst travel cot brands.